stelzinga/MF/Management_Framework-Appendix.md

 Objectives have various properties that were explained in the Management Framework Profile.
 Here a deep dive is done on properties of an Objective.

 ### Objective Components
-As mentioned in the Profile, an Objective is defined by the 6W:
+As mentioned in the Profile, an Objective is defined by the 6W: What, When, Who, Why, How, Where (often embedded in How).
-- What
-- When
-- Who
-- Why
-- How
-- Where (often embedded in How)

 However, for each of these 6W many different properties can exist.
 These Properties can be used to refine the many aspects of an Objective.

 ### What
 The What of an Objective can include the following aspects:
 - Type of Objective (Routine, Project)
-- Status if it is a Project (Not Started or Open, Started, Pending, ...)
+- Status if it is a Project (Not Started, Open, Started, Pending, ...)
 - Name of the Objective
-- Description of the Objective
 - ...

 ### When